inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 single atomic operation.
 State changing service methods is essentially anything that commits a database transaction such as create/update/delete.

-In a single service method we for instance must always ensure that we commit the database transaction before indexing and sending off Celery tasks.
+For instance in a single service method we must always ensure that we commit the database transaction before indexing and sending off Celery tasks.
-Otherwise we risk the transaction commit fails, and we have documents out of sync between our database and search index.
+Otherwise we risk the transaction commit fails and we have documents out of sync between our database and search index.

-When we group multiple service method calls, we have to delay the database transaction commit until after all service methods have done their work, and thus we need to coordinate also the indexing and task operations from each service method that has to be done afterward the commit.
+When we group multiple service method calls, we have to delay the database transaction commit until after all service methods have done their work, and thus we also need to coordinate indexing and task operations from each service method that has to be done after the commit.

 The unit of work context manager takes care of this job for us.
 It coordinates transaction operations between multiple service calls.